arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 * The [__Arduino PLC IDE__](https://www.arduino.cc/pro/software-plc-ide) integrates the capability to use **IEC IEC61131-3** programming languages, which are Ladder Diagram (LD), Sequential Function Chart (SFC), Function Block Diagram (FBD), Structured Text (ST), and Instruction List (IL).
 All these languages are applicable for Opta™.

   A wide set of standard features are included with these PRO solutions to develop industrial automation or advanced applications.
-You can find more tutorials related to the PLC IDE [the arduino documentation page](https://docs.arduino.cc/software/plc-ide) and the latest version of the software can be [downloaded here](https://www.arduino.cc/en/software#arduino-plc-ide).
+You can find more tutorials related to the PLC IDE at [the arduino documentation page](https://docs.arduino.cc/software/plc-ide) and the latest version of the software can be [downloaded here](https://www.arduino.cc/en/software#arduino-plc-ide).

 * The __IoT Cloud__ is a platform that allows users to deploy IoT applications with ease and control parameters at any given moment.
 The platform provides robust security characteristics, of which Opta™ take advantage to provide secure industrial application deployments.
 You can find more about Arduino IoT Cloud at [here](https://docs.arduino.cc/arduino-cloud/).